The Monday Meeting

 // Skin on my calendar.

 Show up to all five sessions live.
-Submit the Diagnostic Brief on time.
-Do the work between sessions.
-If by Friday June 5 at 6pm ET you do not have a working asset done, I get on a private call with you the following week and we finish it together.
-I do not stop until your asset is done, working, and in your business producing output.
+Submit the Diagnostic on time.
+Complete each day's challenge before the next session.
+If by Friday June 5 your Frame is not built and your project is not running through it, I get on a private call with you the following week and we finish it together.
+I do not stop until your Frame is up and your project is moving inside it.

 Forget refunds.
 Forget credits.
 This is me, on the phone with you, finishing the build with my own hands.
 The work gets done either way.
 That is what a forge does.